 Industrial functional safety relies on a system functioning correctly in response to its inputs.
 The system should be able to detect potentially dangerous faults and deploy safety mechanisms to prevent or minimize the impact of a hazardous event.
 Historically, industrial applications supported simple hardware and software combinations to ensure functionally safe execution and equipment protection.
-But today’s industrial products and systems have increasingly complex microelectronics, including high-megahertz microcontrollers (MCUs), microprocessing units (MPUs), field-programmable gate arrays (FPGAs) and application-specific integrated circuits (ASICs).
-The software now includes sophisticated control algorithms, state machines and user interface functions, and the added complexity of hardware and software integration is challenging for designers to assess and implement.
+In contrast, today’s industrial products and systems have increasingly complex microelectronics, including high-megahertz microcontrollers (MCUs), microprocessors (MPUs), field-programmable gate arrays (FPGAs) and application-specific integrated circuits (ASICs).
+Consequently, the software now includes sophisticated control algorithms, state machines and user interface functions.
+The added complexity of hardware and software integration is a challenge for designers to assess, implement and verify/validate.

 MCUs that include mixed-signal sensing can control various motors such as alternating current induction, brushless and brushed motors.
-To make these systems functionally safe, however, these standards evolved that apply to industrial drives:
+To assist in making these systems functionally safe, however, several international standards evolved that are applicable to industrial drives:

 Industrial drives and functional safety

-TI C2000™ MCUs control the power stages that drive electrical machines and power-conversion systems like digital power and solar inverters.
-Functional safety is applicable in all of these systems.
-Variable-speed electrical drive systems can directly affect machine safety and human safety.
+TI C2000™ microcontrollers control the power stages that drive electrical machines and power-conversion systems like digital power and solar inverters.
+Functional safety is applicable to all of these systems.
+Variable-speed electrical drive systems can directly affect machinery, humans and the environment.
 These involve the safe operation of high-voltage motors and motion during power up and sustained operation.
-This environment is often hostile to operators and demands safety and protection so that the machine, material and operator are safe in the event of an electrical, electronic or mechanical failure.
+The location of these drives is often hostile to operators and demands safety and protection so that the machine, material and operator are safe in the event of an electrical, electronic/programmable electronic or mechanical failure.

-Variable frequency drives (VFDs) are built with real-time controllers that generate pulse-width modulation (PWM) signals to switch the high-voltage power electronics that drive motors.
+Variable frequency drives (VFDs) are built with C2000 real-time microcontrollers that generate pulse-width modulation (PWM) signals to switch the high-voltage power electronics that drive motors.
 Efficient PWM generation involves complex algorithms based on real-time feedback (both analog and digital) from the motor assembly.
-MCUs are capable of not only generating motor-control signals, but also detecting faults within their own resources and in connected motor system components.
-Additionally, they can issue a safe torque off (STO) signal to shut the power stage down in case of a credible fault.
+C2000 MCUs are capable of not only generating motor-control signals, but also detecting faults within their own resources and in connected motor system components.
+Additionally, these MCUs can issue a safe torque off (STO) signal to shut the power stage down in case of a credible fault.

-Although the drive safety functions are well defined, the MCU logic circuits implementing safety functions have to meet the next levels of functional safety requirements.
 Functional safety standards such as IEC 61508 outline several requirements for MCUs classified as Type B elements.
-IEC 61508 defines normative chapters for systematic, random failure metrics and software methodologies so that these MCUs may perform functionally safe operation with high confidence.
-The diagnostics capabilities of these MCUs at the hardware and software level may allow components to reach SILs of 1, 2, 3 and 4 (4 being the most stringent and difficult to achieve).
+IEC 61508 defines normative requirements for systematic, random hardware failure metrics and software development methodologies for MCUs to implement safety functions with high confidence.
+The diagnostics capabilities of these MCUs at the hardware and software levels allow components to reach SILs of 1, 2, 3 and 4 (4 being the most stringent and difficult to achieve).

 Even after leveraging a component’s (i.e. an MCU’s) diagnostic capability, motor drive systems cannot reach functional safety compliance unless they comply with ISO 13849 machinery directive and metrics.
-According to ISO 13849, all motor- and machinery-related safety functions (such as STO signals) are required to have a PL using a well-designed safety logic circuit with deterministic diagnostic capabilities.
-In general, all motor safe-functions (STO signals defined by IEC 61800-5-2) can reach a PL if the safety circuit is also designed to meet a category 3 or category 4 type of topology.
+According to ISO 13849, all motor- and machinery-related safety functions (such as STO signals) are required to meet a performance level (PL) using a well-designed safety logic circuit with deterministic diagnostic capabilities.
+In general, all motor safe-functions (STO signals defined by IEC 61800-5-2) can reach a PL if the safety circuit is also designed to meet a category 3 (Cat 3) or category 4 (Cat 4) type of topology.

-Categories and PLs are ISO 13849 terminologies and metrics defined to guarantee that safe functions (STO signals) occur with a high certainty.
-Category 3 and 4 (hardware fault tolerant (HFT=1) architectures.
+Categories and PLs are ISO 13849 metrics defined for safe functions (STO signals) to be implemented with a high certainty.
+Category 3 and Category 4 outline hardware fault tolerant (HFT=1) architectures.
 These are inherently dual channel systems with each channel comprising of an MCU, position and feedback sensing capabilities.
 It is mandatory to have these safety channels to be assessed/certified for high diagnostic coverage with Safety integrity level (SIL2) or greater and safety failure fraction (SFF) >90%.
 The resulting functional safety module or circuit shown in Figure 1 (the orange box) can monitor the main drive controller and motion system and issue an STO signal when detecting a fault.

 Figure 1: Two-channel functional safety module example

-The C2000 F2837x and F28004x MCU families are built with inherent functional safety features to handle any real-time power stage control very efficiently.
+The F2837x, F2838x, F28004x, and F28002x C2000 real-time MCUs are built with inherent functional safety features to handle any real-time power stage control very efficiently.
 Low cost C2000 MCU derivatives can be used to build dual-channel safety modules capable of high diagnostic coverage with on-chip position and feedback sensing.
-The C2000 MCU functional safety enablers comprise of a rich assembly of documentation, tools and software diagnostic libraries that can help you navigate the complex certification process of your functionally safe drive systems or equipment.
+The C2000 MCU functional safety enablers comprise of a rich assembly of documentation, tools and software diagnostic libraries that help you (the system integrator) navigate the complex certification process of your functionally safe drive systems or equipment.